bluesven869/MERN-test-be/README.md

-# Building RESTful Web APIs with Node.js, Express, MongoDB and TypeScript
+# Users Restful API using Node, Express, Mongo

 This is a simple API that saves user information of people.